Logo - Life.Understood.

 Behavior is rarely random.

-🧩 Perception and Cognitive Framing
+🧩 Perception, Meaning, and Cognitive Framing

 These writings explore how perception shapes reality—and how different mental models influence experience and action.